hyperledger-cacti/cacti/common/protos-java-kt/README.md

 ## Steps to publish:

 1) Create a Personal Access Token from Github with write/read/delete access to packages.
+Refer [Creating a Personal Access Token](https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/creating-a-personal-access-token) for help.
 2) Create a copy of `artifactory.properties.template` as `artifactory.properties`.
 3) Replace <GITHUB Email> with your email id for github.
 4) Replace <GITHUB Personal Access Token> with your personal access token.